kubamatyja/lighting-template-modal/README.md

 })
 ```

-Example above displays one buton that will show modal after click.
-It will reload a record that will be ready for furhter processing.
+Example above displays one button that will show modal after click.
+It will reload a record that will be ready for further processing.